-The significant unobservable inputs used in the fair value measurement of our Level 3 Credit Risk and Non-Agency Securities at December 31, 2016, included assumptions for underlying loan collateral, cumulative default rates and loss severities in the event of default, as well as discount rates.
+The significant unobservable inputs used in the fair value measurement of our Level 3 Credit Risk and Non-Agency Securities at December 31, 2017 and December 31, 2016, included assumptions for underlying loan collateral, cumulative default rates and loss severities in the event of default, as well as discount rates.
+At the beginning of the third quarter 2017, we determined that third party pricing services and or/dealer quotes available for Credit Risk and Non-Agency Securities met the criteria for Level 2 classification.
+Fair values obtained from third party pricing services for similar instruments are classified as Level 2 securities, if the inputs to the pricing model used is consistent with the Level 2 definition.
+We transferred the securities to Level 2 from Level 3 at the commencement of the third quarter in 2017.

-The following table presents the range of our estimates of cumulative default and loss severities, together with the discount rates implicit in our Level 3 Credit Risk and Non-Agency Securities Security fair values at December 31, 2016.